 With live streaming, on the other hand, the viewers participating have prepared and thought about watching your stream already.
 That’s the crucial difference between live and video on demand.

 In live events, viewers want to be engaged.
 With that in mind, don’t be afraid to be entertaining, be real, be goofy!
 At the same time, give your viewers the information they want.
 Generally speaking, we suggest live streaming each event for 30-60 minutes.
-This should be enough time to lock in viewers’ attention.
+This should be enough time to lock in the viewers’ attention.

 For broadcasters seeking key ways to increase viewership on live event broadcasts, these 7 tips will go a long way.
 Just keep practicing these habits when you broadcast live, and then measure your results as you go.
 Remember, the most important thing you can do while live streaming is to interact with your audience.
 Likewise, creating engaging content is the primary way to improve your viewership numbers.